Thai protesters plan big march on PM's office next week

 A march on the seat of government would mark the first time the pro-democracy movement, which started rallies in July, moved beyond speeches on stages.

-If more people join, the rally would move to a public square beside the city's historic Grand Palace, she said.
+If more people join, the rally would move to a public square beside the city's historic Grand Palace, she added.

 Your feedback is important to us